megahomyak/little_server/README.rst

 What?
 -----

-This dead simple web server for personal websites is very customizable, but provides nothing out of the box.
+This is a very simple and customizable web server for personal websites.

 Why?
 ----